tewarid/tewarid.github.io/_posts/2017/2017-05-27-use-javafx-in-a-swing-or-console-app.md

 tags: update
 ---

-# Use JavaFX in a Swing or console app

 This short post explores how to integrate JavaFX into a legacy console or Swing application.

 Assuming you've created an application such as the [WebView Sample](https://gist.github.com/tewarid/59c5b91c6c4c89d7beda207144978470), create a separate thread to launch JavaFX's Application class